The Annexation of Territory in War: Answer to Dr Meir Finkel, Part 3

 Koraszewski continues, “Dara Horn writes that this dynamic forces Jews to adopt a defensive mode of constantly proving that they are not evil, or not so evil, or not all so evil, or even simply that they have a right to exist.
 Unfortunately, this tragic cast of mind lies at the heart of Dr Finkel's essay, for he sees Israel's only chance for peace lying in "gain[ing] internal and international legitimacy," a short way of saying that Israel must prove herself, "not evil, or not so evil, or not all so evil, or even simply that they have a right to exist."

-The Brigadier General penned his words on 14 February 2024, four months and one week after the Simchat Torah massacre interrupted the eleven month attempt to deny Israel's elected government internal legitimacy.
+The Brigadier General penned his words on 14 February 2024, four months and one week after the massacre on 7 October 2023 interrupted the eleven month attempt to deny Israel's elected government internal legitimacy.
 Those four months and one week witnessed the most sustained and egregious campaign to destroy Israel's international legitimacy, including the corrupt government of a basket-case, racist country hauling Israel before an international court on charges of genocide.
 And to top it all, thirty-five years ago to the day, the Islamic Republic of Iran fired its first shot in its jihad for global (not regional) domination: finding a citizen of another country, Salman Rushdie, guilty of what is not a crime in his country, and mobilising the Muslim ummah around the globe to carry out Rushdie's "execution".
 Sadly, the Brigadier General is a very long way from solving the problem of Hamas.

 To be fair to Dr Finkel, the Western mind has great difficulty in understanding that there are entire peoples in the world who do not share our Western ideals, for whom life is a struggle of dominate or be dominated, for whom helping a stranger is an act of sheer stupidity, who would sooner kill their own daughter than lose "honour", and for whom peace without domination is not even a concept.
 The Western mind finds it hard to believe that what all of mankind has in common is little more than the impulses nature has bequeathed us, and insists that we all regulate our impulses, and that we all regulate them in the same way.
-Narrowing this down to Israel, secular Israelis, by and large, not only fail to comprehend the religious mind, be it Muslim or Haredi, but dismiss that mind as not worth comprehending, and become extremely impatient with anyone who takes the trouble to do so.
-These are already two powerful intertwined paradigms.
-Overlay this with the ideological straightjacket that has dominated Israeli politics, academia, the media, the economy and public discourse since the end of the Yom Kippur War, then it becomes somewhat more understandable how an IDF General could write an essay such as this and sincerely believe that it makes a positive contribution to society.

 Picture credits: